muratk3n/thirdwave/en/tweets/2019/week30.md

 ---

 Scientist in US was measuring the temparature of the moon, from all the way on Earth, in 1885.
-Can you see how f--ing cool that is?
+How f--ing cool is that?
 Instead of looking for mystery in backward-ass Egyptian tech (pyramids!) the real mystery is within a few hundred years.
 Then another dude takes that research uses it for his greenhouse effect research?
 Pfff

 [Link](https://youtu.be/Le0n4mCRkzY?t=599)